nim-works/gitnim/doc/manual.rst

 must match the order of the tuple's definition.
 Different tuple-types are *equivalent* if they specify the same fields of the same type in the same order.
 The *names* of the fields also have to be the same.

+The assignment operator for tuples copies each component.
+The default assignment operator for objects copies each component.
+Overloading of the assignment operator is described `here
+<manual_experimental.html#type-bound-operations>`_.

 .. code-block:: nim